Hardy spaces associated with One-dimensional Dunkl transform for $\frac{2\lambda}{2\lambda+1}<p\leq1$: Hardy spaces associated with the Dunkl setting

 \section{Hardy spaces associated with the Dunkl setting}

 In this Section we will discuss the Hardy spaces associated with the one dimensional Dunkl setting.
 In section\.\S\ref{area}, we will give a real characterization of $H^p_{\lambda}(\RR^2_+)$.
-In section\.\S\ref{homo}, we will prove that $H_{\lambda}^p(\RR)$ is a kind of Homogeneous Hardy spaces for $\frac{2\lambda+1}{2\lambda+2}<p\leq1$ then we could obtain the real-variable method of $H_{\lambda}^p(\RR)$ by theory of the Homogeneous Hardy spaces.
+We will use another way different from Burkholder-Gundy-Silverstein in\,\cite{BGS}, in a very simple way.
+In section\.\S\ref{homo}, we will prove that $H_{\lambda}^p(\RR)$ is a kind of Homogeneous Hardy spaces for $\frac{1}{1+\gamma_\lambda}<p\leq1$, then we could obtain the real-variable method of $H_{\lambda}^p(\RR)$ by the theory of Homogeneous Hardy spaces.